aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-27-understanding-linq-to-umbraco.html.md

 There is nothing *wrong* with running a singleton for the `UmbracoDataContext` and `UmbracoDataProvider` objects, just keep in mind that you may get stale data.
 On the `NodeDataProvider` there is a `Flush` method, this will essentially force the cache to be cleared within it so that next time you'll get new objects from the XML.
 The reason that the `Flush` method doesn't reside on the `UmbracoDataProvider` is because it should be up to the implementor of the `UmbracoDataProvider` to decide if/ how they are caching objects.

+##IQueryable

+LINQ to Umbraco doesn't implement IQueryable, instead it implements IEnumerable.
+If you're interested in understanding why IEnumeraable was used rather than IQueryable I have [covered that in its own article][4].

 ##Conclusion

 Hopefully this article has given you a bit of an insight into how LINQ to Umbraco was designed, what it was designed for and how you should be use it.